-- Increase in human resource related costs of approximately \$977 attributable primarily to the acquisition of Clarocity Group in July 2019, of which the most significant operating expenses are human resource related, and increased human resource related costs to support new product development and strategic initiatives; - Increase in amortization expense of approximately \$459 primarily attributable to the commencement of amortization of intangible assets recorded upon the acquisition of Clarocity Group; - Increase in finance costs of approximately \$275 attributable primarily to (i) accretion of the equity discount with respect to the convertible debentures issued in connection with the acquisition of Clarocity Group, (ii)
+- Increase in human resource related costs of approximately \$1,712 attributable primarily to (i) the acquisition of Clarocity Group in July 2019, of which the most significant operating expenses are human resource related, and (ii) increased human resource related costs to support new product development and strategic initiatives.
+The increase in human resource related costs has been mitigated to some extent by the implementation of temporary wage reductions in response to the COVID-19 pandemic; - Increase in amortization expense of approximately \$918 primarily attributable to the commencement of amortization of intangible assets recorded upon the acquisition of Clarocity Group;

-interest on the Term Facility obtained in October 2019, and (iii) amortization of debt issuance costs with respect to the Convertible Debentures and Term Facility;

-- Increase in licensing fees not included in cost of sales of approximately \$235 related primarily to data, software and regulatory compliance fees required by Clarocity Group for the delivery of services; - Increase in travel and promotional expenses of approximately \$111 primarily attributable to costs related to the Clarocity Group business; and - Various other fluctuations represented a net increase in operating expense of approximately \$92.
+- Increase in finance costs of approximately \$553 attributable primarily to (i) accretion of the equity discount with respect to the Convertible Debentures issued in connection with the acquisition of Clarocity Group, (ii) interest on the Term Facility obtained in October 2019, and (iii) amortization of debt issuance costs with respect to the Convertible Debentures and Term Facility; - Increase in licensing fees not included in cost of sales of approximately \$516 related primarily to data, software and regulatory compliance fees required by Clarocity Group for the delivery of services; - Increase in income tax expense of approximately \$175 related to change in deferred tax liability which is estimated on an entity by entity basis; - Increase in bad debt expense of \$90 based on Management assessment of expected credit losses primarily with respect to one client; and - Various other fluctuations represented a net increase in operating expense of approximately \$142.